cooltronicpl/-ispconfig3-varnish/README.md

 COMPOSER_CACHE_DIR=/private/cache
 ```

 You now can use [CoolTRONIC.pl Varnish Cache Plugin for CraftCMS](https://github.com/cooltronicpl/varnishcache/), it will be soon available for 3.x and maybe for 4.x later.
-When you want to test it please, [contact us through the company site](https://cooltronic.pl/contact/).
+When you want to test it, please [contact us through the company site](https://cooltronic.pl/contact/).

 ## Notes